Dolben History, Family Crest & Coats of Arms

-England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
-The Dolben family lived in Lancashire.
+Dolben is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
+The Dolben family lived in Yortkshire.
 The name derives, however, from the family's former place of residence, Auby, Normandy, where they would have been referred to as D'Auby, meaning from Auby.

 Early Origins of the Dolben family